Jury leaves damages Samsung must pay Apple unchanged at $119.6 million

 By Dan Levine

-SAN JOSE Calif.
-A U.S. jury on Monday left the total damages Samsung Electronics Co Ltd (005930.KS) must pay Apple Inc (AAPL.O) unchanged at $119.6 million, after additional deliberations in a trial where the South Korean smartphone maker was found to have infringed three Apple patents.
+SAN JOSE, California A U.S. jury on Monday left the total damages Samsung Electronics Co Ltd must pay Apple Inc unchanged at $119.6 million, after additional deliberations in a trial where the South Korean smartphone maker was found to have infringed three Apple patents.

 During the month-long trial in a San Jose, California federal court, Apple accused Samsung of violating patents on smartphone features including universal search, while Samsung denied wrongdoing.